AvanzaBank/ymer/README.md

 * Data migration is performed "just in time" during deployment of the application.
 No external scripts are required to migrate the data.
 Migration is performed during __initial load__.
 * The application can migrate any database, regardless of age.

-Ymer adds a `_version` property to each persisted document to track the version number for each individual document it stores in MongoDB.
+Ymer adds a `_formatVersion` property to each persisted document to track the version number for each individual document it stores in MongoDB.
 The version number is used to decide if a given document requires patching during initial load before using the supplied `MongoConverter` to convert the document into a space object.
 Note that this design frees the `MongoConvert` instance from handling different versions.
 The `MongoConverter` only has to know how to convert to and from the latest version of the document format.

 In order for Ymer to be able to migrate data, the application developer writes a `DocumentPatch` every time the data format changes.
 The `DocumentPatches` associated with a given space type implicitly decides the version of the document format.
 If there a zero `DocumentPatches`, then the current version is "1", but if there exist a patch for version "1", "2" and "3", then the current version is "4".